 When spring rolls around and the sun begins to spread much anticipated warmth over the land, we all want to tilt our faces to the heavens and soak in that Vitamin D. As the heat gets more intense though, sun protection is a must.
 Design your patio with shade in mind, going above and beyond the traditional cumbersome umbrella.
 Add a pergola or string up a Sun Sail to filter sunlight and add contemporary style to your personal summertime oasis.

-Get your garden groove on with more ideas from our Learning Center with professional tips and tricks to keep your garden looking fantastic year round!
+Get your garden groove on with more ideas from our Videos with professional tips and tricks to keep your garden looking fantastic year round!